Aihab1/Schnack/README.md

-# Schnack
+# Schnack Messaging Web App
-A messaging website similar to Slack
+This is a messaging website similar to Slack.